-The method studied in this paper uses $\tHb_t$ in place of $\Hb_t$ when computing the Newton direction~\eqref{equ:Newton}.
-The detailed procedure is displayed in Algorithm~\ref{alg:1}.
-We perform convergence analysis for different weight sequences $\{w_t\}_{t=-1}^\infty$.
-Throughout the analysis, we only assume the oracle noise $\Eb(\xb)$ has a sub-exponential tail, which in particular covers Hessian subsampling and Hessian sketching as special cases.
-Our convergence guarantees rely on the quality of the average approximation $\tHb_t$; thus we do not require $\hHb_t$ to be a good approximation of $\Hb_t$.
+-0.2cm We conduct convergence analysis for Algorithm \ref{alg:1} with different weight sequences $\{w_t\}_{t=-1}^\infty$.
+Throughout the analysis, we only assume the oracle noise $\Eb(\xb)$ has a sub-exponential tail, which in particular includes Hessian subsampling and Hessian sketching as special cases.
+Our convergence guarantees rely on the quality of the average Hessian approximation $\tHb_t$; thus, we do not require $\hHb_t$ to be a good~approximation of $\Hb_t$.
 In other words, our scheme is applicable even if we generate a \textit{single} sample for forming the subsampled Hessian estimator, and applicable even if some components $f_i$ are non-convex.
-This is simply~because the noise $\Eb_t$ can always be wiped out by averaging (ensured by the central limit theorem) even if it has a large variance; thus $\tHb_t$ finally converges to $\Hb_t$ that satisfies $\lambda_{\min}\Ib\preceq\Hb_t\preceq\lambda_{\max}\Ib$.
+This is because the noise $\Eb_t$ can always be reduced by averaging (ensured by the central limit theorem) even if it has a large variance.